Textualize/textual/docs/guide/layout.md

 Since it's yielded directly from `compose`, it gets docked to the top of `Screen` (the terminal window).

 The body of the application is contained within the widget `#app-grid` which uses a grid layout.
+The cells of the grid have been given blue, pink, and green borders.

 This grid consists of two columns (`grid-size: 2`).
 The left pane (with the blue border) is the first cell within our grid.